Rue87/CDV01_Career_Goals_Reflection_RUNMAR25118_fto2502-b_B1_Runyararo-Marongwe_CDV01/README.md

 Goal: Implement Version Control with Git like a Pro
 Rationale:
-Code Management: Git allows you to track changes to your code, revert to previous versions, and collaborate with others effectively.
+Code Management: Git allows you to track changes to a code, revert to previous versions, and collaborate with others effectively.
 Industry Standard: Git is the industry standard for version control.
 As developers we are expected to be proficient when mplementing it.
 Collaboration: Even for personal projects, Git allows you to organize your code in a way that allows for easier collaboration in the future.
 Professionalism: Using Git demonstrates a professional approach to development.